-Learn to make flavorful, fall apart tender beef ribs in the crock pot!
+Learn to make flavorful, fall-apart tender crock pot beef ribs!

-These savory beef ribs are the perfect recipe for fall off the bone tender ribs without heating up the kitchen or requiring us to stand over a grill.
-One of my favorite ways to slow cook meat is by using a combination of bottled bbq sauce, fresh lemon, fresh onion, and a bottle or can of coca cola.
-Each ingredient plays a key role in tenderizing and infusing the meat with flavor and the blend of the four together is finger licking good.
+One of my favorite ways to slow cook meat is by using a combination of bottled barbecue sauce, fresh lemon, fresh onion, and a bottle or can of Coca Cola.
+Yep, coke is my secret ingredient!
+Each ingredient plays a key role in tenderizing and infusing the meat with flavor and the blend of the four together is finger-licking good.

 Of course, being able to toss and go makes this an even better recipe.
 Throw it in before you head out for the day and have a barbecue feast waiting when you come home!
-But if you wanted to make them in the oven you can also check out our oven baked Baby Back Ribs right here.
+But if you wanted to make them in the oven, here is my recipe for oven-baked baby back ribs.

 - Country beef ribs (or ribs of your choice)

 - Can or bottle of Coca Cola